 Half an hour walk from Baquerizo Moreno town (or a short taxi ride), La Loberia Beach is named for its friendly ambassadors: Galapagos sea lions.
 The bay is protected by a ring of rocks, and sea lions and sea turtles are often seen in the clear waters, waiting for snorkelers to join them in the surf.
 La Loberia is also a renowned spot to surf (for advanced surfers).
 A marked trail goes further past the beach to El Barranco cliffs where blue-footed boobies and frigate birds feed and nest.

-A marked trail goes past the beach, skirting the coast that leads to cliffs where blue-footed boobies & frigates amongst others birds feed and nest.
+A marked trail continues from La Loberia, past the beach, skirting the coast that leads to cliffs where blue-footed boobies & frigates amongst others birds feed and nest.
 Along this trail, you can also see lots of lava lizards and marine iguanas (some huge ones that can easily be confused with rocks).

 At the end of the trail, you can stop to relax and look down at some nesting birds.
 If you’re lucky you may see some sea turtles, sea lions or other animals swimming in the water below too.